dimi-digi/techbasics1_dimitra_pantoula/README.md

 # techbasics1_dimitra_pantoula
 Hello!
-You have reached Dimitra's repository :)
+You have reached Dimitra's repository :) This is a creative space for skill improvement in programming and a personal project to explore my capabilities.